DIET AND HEALTH BOOK: THREE YEARS LATER - PAGE 14

 avec crème!
 Artichauts an beurre!
 Patisseries francaises!
 Oo lala!
 Again

-I said calories be _dashed_!
+I said calories be 'dashed'!
 I can reduce when I get home.
 I had no

 delusions now, you see.